seud0nym/tch-gui-unhide/utilities/README.md

 Usage: ./mtd-backup [options]

 Options:
- -c  Save the current UCI configuration into the DJA0231-CP1925SA65J-config.gz file -e  Save the current environment into the DJA0231-CP1925SA65J-env file -l  Write log messages to stderr as well as the system log -o  Save the overlay content into the DJA0231-CP1925SA65J-overlay-files-backup.tgz file -v  Verbose mode
+ -c  Save the current UCI configuration into the VARIANT-SERIAL-config.gz file -e  Save the current environment into the VARIANT-SERIAL-env file -l  Write log messages to stderr as well as the system log -o  Save the overlay content into the VARIANT-SERIAL-overlay-files-backup.tgz file -v  Verbose mode
  -y  Bypass confirmation prompt (answers 'y')
  -C  Adds or removes the scheduled daily backup cron job